PojavLauncherTeam/PojavLauncher/README.md

 # PojavLauncher

 ## Note
-We do not exist on TikTok.
+- We do not exist on TikTok.
 No one from the dev team makes TikTok videos.
+- We don't own [@PojavLauncher](https://twitter.com/pojavlauncher) Twitter account, they are impersonating us, please report that account to Twitter team.

 ## Navigation
 - [Introduction](#introduction)